trilinos/trilinos.github.io/pages/community/european_trilinos_user_meetings/european_trilinos_user_group_meeting_2019.md

 <summary>
 1630 - The ECP Extreme-scale Scientific Software Development Kit (xSDK) - Keita Teranishi, Sandia National Laboratories
 </summary>
-    The [xSDK](https://xsdk.info) is a community effort to provide coordination and improved common experience with a growing collection of popular math libraries, including hypre, PETSc, SuperLU, Trilinos and more.
+    The <a href="https://xsdk.info">xSDK</a> is a community effort to provide coordination and improved common experience with a growing collection of popular math libraries, including hypre, PETSc, SuperLU, Trilinos and more.
 In this presentation, we give an overview of the xSDK and how it can be useful to math libraries users.
 </details>

 <details>